AndrewCarterUK/andrewcarteruk.github.io/_posts/2017-08-24-monitoring-road-traffic-with-python.md

 title:  Monitoring Road Traffic with Python
 date:   2017-08-24 22:00:00
 categories: programming
-excerpt: Using Python to process images from camera and detect traffic
+excerpt: Using Python to process images from traffic cameras and detect congestion
 ---

-Today, one of my colleagues located a nearby traffic camera that monitored a particularly busy road where we work.
-This road can make the journey home a real pain in the ass, and it is much easier to just stay in the office and work a later until it calms down a bit.
+Today, one of my colleagues located a nearby traffic camera that monitored a particularly busy road near where we work.
+This road can make the journey home a real pain in the ass, and it is much easier to just stay in the office and work later until it calms down a bit.

-By the time I got home the camera near our office was monitoring darkness, so I used [trafficland.com](http://www.trafficland.com/city/LAX) and picked up an alternative in Los Angeles (`I-105 e/o Hawthorne Blvd`).
+By the time I got home the camera near our office was monitoring darkness, so I used [trafficland.com](http://www.trafficland.com/city/LAX) and picked up an alternative in Los Angeles for the purpose of testing (I-105 e/o Hawthorne Blvd).

+Here is a sample image from the camera:

 ![raw input](/images/traffic-camera/input.jpg)

-There is a lot of content in this image that is not relevant to our traffic analysis, such as trees and sky.

-The first task is to extract the important section of road from the background.
-The Python library `PIL` (or `Pillow`) makes this very easy.
-All that is needed is to do is find the coordinates of the polygon that needs to be zeroed (filled black).
+There is a lot of content in this image that is not relevant to the amount of traffic in it.
+A reasonable first task is to extract the important section of road from the background.
+The Python library [Pillow](http://pillow.readthedocs.io/en/4.2.x/) makes this very easy.

+The only fiddly bit is finding the coordinates of the polygon that contains the important section of road.

 {% highlight python %}
 from PIL import Image, ImageDraw